haoxintu/FastKLEE/README.md

 # Homepage of FastKLEE

+**FastKLEE has been accepted to the Tool Demonstrations Track of ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering ([ESEC/FSE 2022](https://2022.esec-fse.org/))**!

 **FastKLEE** is a tool that aims to speed up symbolic execution via reducing redundant bound checking of type-safe pointers.
 Two key insights behind **FastKLEE** are:
 * The number of interpreted instructions tends to be stupendous (usually several billion only in one hour’s run)
 * Only a small portion of pointers need bound checking during execution and reducing the interpreting overhead of most frequently interpreted ones (i.e., load/store instruction) could accelerate symbolic execution.